patni1992/movie-backend/readme.md

 localhost:8080/api/ratings

 There are 2 resources ratings and tv-shows, full crud is avaiable using http verbs.
-To write and edit user have to be logged in
+To write and edit resources, user have to be logged in

 localhost:8080/api/register

-localhost:8080/apy/login
+localhost:8080/api/login

 to see all routes run
 docker-compose exec php php artisan route:list